pytorch/pytorch.github.io/_posts/2022-11-14-effective-multi-objective-nueral-architecture.md

 In many NAS applications, there is a natural tradeoff between multiple metrics of interest.
 For instance, when deploying models on-device we may want to maximize model performance (e.g., accuracy), while simultaneously minimizing competing metrics such as power consumption, inference latency, or model size, in order to satisfy deployment constraints.
 In many cases, we have been able to reduce computational requirements or latency of predictions substantially by accepting a small degradation in model performance (in some cases we were able to both increase accuracy and reduce latency!).
 Principled methods for exploring such tradeoffs efficiently are key enablers of [Sustainable AI](https://arxiv.org/abs/2111.00364).

 At Meta, we have successfully used [multi-objective Bayesian NAS](https://research.facebook.com/blog/2021/07/optimizing-model-accuracy-and-latency-using-bayesian-multi-objective-neural-architecture-search/) in Ax to explore such tradeoffs.
 Our methodology is being used routinely for optimizing AR/VR on-device ML models.
-Beyond NAS applications, we have also developed a method for high-dimensional multi-objective optimization, [MORBO](https://arxiv.org/pdf/2109.10964.pdf) for high-throughput experimentation, such as optical systems for AR.
+Beyond NAS applications, we have also developed a method for high-dimensional multi-objective optimization, [MORBO](https://arxiv.org/pdf/2109.10964.pdf) that can be used to optimize optical systems for augmented reality (AR).

 ## Fully automated Multi-Objective NAS with Ax